gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonExt.md

 ## BloonExt.GetUnityDisplayNode(this Bloon) Method

-(Cross-Game compatible) Return the UnityDisplayNode for this bloon.
+Return the UnityDisplayNode for this bloon.
 Is apart of DisplayNode.
 Needed to modify sprites

 ```csharp
 public static Assets.Scripts.Unity.Display.UnityDisplayNode GetUnityDisplayNode(this Assets.Scripts.Simulation.Bloons.Bloon bloon);